Mental Health Awareness And Support In Staffordshire

 What activity is taking place locally to support Mental Health?

-Please find below information on football sessions being delivered locally by professional clubs' community trusts, along with sessions being delivered by ourselves at Staffordshire FA.
+Please find below information on football sessions being delivered locally by professional clubs' community trusts, along with a new Mental Wellbeing League being launched in Staffordshire:

 Raising awareness – local and national stories